mingking2048/pdf-content-extractor/README.md

 ## Features

-- **Image and Text Extraction**: Extracts images, tables, and figures from PDFs, with a focus on academic papers.
+- **Text Extraction**: Extracts plain text from PDF documents.
-- **Figure and Table Number Assignment**: Assigns unique numbers to each extracted image, table, and figure for reference.
+- **Table Extraction**: Efficiently identifies and extracts tables.
-- **Response Generation**: Uses the LLaVA model to generate descriptive responses for images and textual content.
+- **Figure Analysis**: Integrates with an image analysis module to analyze figures within the document.
-- **Custom Prompts**: Supports customized prompts for specific image and text descriptions.
+- **Custom Output**: Outputs extracted content to a specified file.

 ## Example